Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 16 April 2025 17.31.49 UTC
+- WIB: Rabu, 16 April 2025 18.22.37 UTC
-- WITA: Rabu, 16 April 2025 18.31.49 UTC
+- WITA: Rabu, 16 April 2025 19.22.37 UTC
-- WIT: Rabu, 16 April 2025 19.31.49 UTC
+- WIT: Rabu, 16 April 2025 20.22.37 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: nature
+Kategori: inspirational